2016 Los Angeles Rams season: Week 10: at New York Jets

 Despite another ugly offensive performance, the Rams relied on special teams and defense to grab what would turn out to be their last victory of the season.
 It was the second time in the 2016 season that the Rams won without scoring a touchdown.
 Kicker Greg Zuerlein accounted for all of the Rams' scoring with field goals of 20, 38, and 34 yards in the first, third, and fourth quarters, respectively.
 Early in the fourth quarter with the score tied and the Rams facing 4th-and-1 from their own 17, All-Pro punter Johnny Hekker boomed a career-long 78-yard punt that pinned the Jets inside the 20.
 Hekker, who averaged 51.7 yards on seven punts, was named NFC Special Teams Player of the Week for his pivotal role in changing the Rams' fortunes on the day.
 The Rams defense then forced the Jets to punt to near midfield, which set up what would ultimately be Zuerlein's game-winning score.
 Linebacker Alec Ogletree, who had a team-high nine tackles, picked off a Bryce Petty pass at the two-minute warning to preserve the win, as the Rams improved to 4–5 without scoring a touchdown.
-Wide receiver Kenny Britt had seven catches for 109 yards for the Rams on offense.
+Wide receiver Kenny Britt had seven catches for 109 yards to lead the Rams on offense.

 Week 11: vs. Miami Dolphins

-Rookie quarterback Jared Goff, the No. 1 overall pick in the 2016 NFL Draft, made his first start for the Rams.
+Rookie quarterback Jared Goff, the No. 1 overall pick in the 2016 NFL draft, made his first start for the Rams.
 After going three-and-out on his first series, Goff completed his first two passes to tight end Tyler Higbee (2 yards) and wide receiver Kenny Britt (19 yards) to set up a 25-yard touchdown run by running back Todd Gurley.
 The Rams took a 10–0 lead late in the third quarter on a 46-yard field goal by Greg Zuerlein.
 But Zeurlein just missed on a 48-yard attempt midway through the fourth quarter, which gave the Dolphins an opportunity to come back.
 Despite being sacked four times, Miami quarterback Ryan Tannehill threw touchdown passes to Jarvis Landry and DeVante Parker, the last coming with just 36 seconds remaining in the game to take the 14–10 win.
 Linebackers Mark Barron and Alec Ogletree each had 11 tackles, while defensive end Dominique Easley had two sacks.
 On offense, Goff completed 17 of 31 passes for 134 yards and was sacked once in his career and season debut.